staviv/MemeSense/README.md

 -   docTR (Document Text Recognition)

-> Later, we had to define metric to check which model gives us the most
-> similar results to the original text of the meme.
-We chose cosine
-> similarity but came to another problem how to convert texts to vectors
-> to calculate cosine similarity.
-We solved it with TF-IDF vectors
-> conversion and calculated average cosine similarity on 100 samples
-> from train set.
+Later, we had to define metric to check which model gives us the most similar results to the original text of the meme.
+We chose cosine similarity but came to another problem how to convert texts to vectors to calculate cosine similarity.
+We solved it with TF-IDF vectors conversion and calculated average cosine similarity on 100 samples from the train set.

 # Results and Comparisons